 It doesn't matter whether the drugs were

 The only issue in a California DUID is whether the drugs affected your ability to drive your car safely.
-On that note, the way you drove isn't conclusive of whether you were DUI...it's just one factor that the jury may take into consideration.8
+On that note, the way you drove isn't conclusive of whether you were DUI.
+It's just one factor that the jury may take into consideration.8

-Unlike Vehicle Code 23152(b) California's law against driving with a blood alcohol concentration (BAC) (DUI - BAC) of 0.08% or greater,9 a DUI of drugs charge has no quantitative threshold that dictates when you are "under the influence."
-Consequently the prosecution relies heavily on the observations of the arresting officer and the testimony of expert witnesses.
+Unlike Vehicle Code 23152(b), California's law against driving with a blood alcohol concentration (BAC) of 0.08% or greater),9 a DUI of drugs charge has no quantitative threshold that dictates when you are "under the influence."
+This means that the prosecution relies heavily upon:

-Despite the fact that Vehicle Code 23152a applies to alcohol and drugs, driving under the influence of drugs is prosecuted and defended quite differently than driving under the influence of alcohol.
+Driving under the influence of drugs is prosecuted and defended quite differently than driving under the influence of alcohol.

 A California "DUI with drugs" investigation typically begins when the patrol officer notices that you appear to be intoxicated, yet there is little or no evidence that you drank alcohol.
 So the officer suspects you must be on drugs.
 When this is the case, the police will usually call a drug recognition expert (DRE) to come to the scene to evaluate you.

-A drug recognition expert (DRE) is a law enforcement officer with special training that helps him/her identify when a DUI suspect is under the influence of narcotics.
+A drug recognition expert (DRE) is a law enforcement officer with special training that helps him/her identify when a DUI drugs suspect is under the influence of narcotics.
 The DRE program started in the Los Angeles Police Department (LAPD) and is now run by the California Highway Patrol (CHP).
 Law enforcement agencies throughout the country currently use this program.

 The DRE's evaluation ideally takes place in a well-lit, controlled area (for example, at a police station), rather than on a roadside where a typical DUI investigation takes place.